calpaterson/csvbase/HACKING.md

 ## Getting started, with Docker

-Running `docker-compose up` should bring up a working instance of the system.
+Running `docker compose up` should bring up a working instance of the system.

 ## Getting started, with virtual environments